 After 5 Years As Pope, Francis' Charismatic Image Has Taken Some Hits

-Every Sunday when he is at the Vatican, Francis ends his remarks to the crowd in Saint Peter's Square with a typical Italian saying: "Have a good lunch and arrivederci."
+Every Sunday when he is at the Vatican, Francis ends his remarks to the crowd in St. Peter's Square with a typical Italian saying: "Have a good lunch and arrivederci."

 It's that common touch that has so endeared the Argentine-born pope to millions of people across the world, Catholics and non-Catholics alike, since his election five years ago, on March 13, 2013.
 But in recent months, Francis has also become the target of criticism on various fronts, and the image of him as charismatic reformer has suffered some hits.

 Rather than scolding the faithful on issues of sexual morality — as his two predecessors did — Francis instead stresses the need for mercy.
-He has championed the cause of the poor and the environment, and denounced what he calls the "globalization of indifference" toward refugees and migrants.
+He has championed the cause of the poor and the environment and denounced what he calls the "globalization of indifference" toward refugees and migrants.

-He sees the Catholic Church as what he has called a "field hospital after battle, healing the wounds of the faithful and going out to find those who have been hurt, excluded or fallen away."
+He sees the Roman Catholic Church as what he has called a "field hospital after battle, healing the wounds of the faithful and going out to find those who have been hurt, excluded or fallen away."

-Francis has led by example, shunning the opulent papal apartment for a room in a Vatican residence, and dining with other guests.
+Francis has led by example, shunning the opulent papal apartment for a room in a Vatican residence and dining with other guests.
 And he has begun a process to decentralize power away from the Curia — the Vatican civil service.

-But the pope has attracted criticism for his cautious opening to communion for some divorced and remarried Catholics, a move that has prompted charges from some traditionalists that he is altering church doctrine — even committing heresy.
+But the pope has attracted criticism for his cautious opening of Communion to some divorced and remarried Catholics, a move that has prompted charges from some traditionalists that he is altering church doctrine — even committing heresy.
 Francis has repeatedly ignored their demands for clarification.

 Most controversial of all has been the pope's handling of clerical sex abuse, which critics say has been inadequate.